JorjaFox/website/_posts-old-blog/2013-05-23-cbs-summer-soiree.md

     - 'social media'
 ---

-I knew this was last night, and I was <em>so</em> freaking exhausted from my trip (the tl;dr is that my grandmother broke her leg and is in the hospital still), that I was passed out in bed at 8:45pm yesterday.
+I knew this was last night, and I was _so_ freaking exhausted from my trip (the tl;dr is that my grandmother broke her leg and is in the hospital still), that I was passed out in bed at 8:45pm yesterday.

 I feel more awake now, so let's all enjoy new pictures of the CBS 2013 Summer Soiree!